tonycmooz/options-trader-bot/README.md

 ## System Overview

-After calculating the short-term (5-day) and long-term (14-day) exponential moving averages (EMA) of the underlying asset's price.
-It then finds a trend based on the relationship between the EMAs:
+After calculating the short-term (5-day) and long-term (14-day) exponential moving averages (EMA) of the underlying asset's price, the system finds a trend based on the relationship between the EMAs:

 * If the short-term EMA crosses above the long-term EMA, it indicates a BULLISH trend
 * If the short-term EMA crosses below the long-term EMA, it indicates a BEARISH trend